 Can Chanterelles be eaten raw?

 Like any wild mushrooms, Chanterelles have to be cooked.

 Can I make this recipe with other mushrooms?

 Let's just say, fried potatoes are already delicious as they are.
-Mushrooms act as a lovely accompaniment that intensify the flavor of an already awesome recipe.
+Mushrooms act as a lovely accompaniment that intensifies the flavor of an already awesome recipe.

 Here are some of my favorite Chanterelle mushrooms substitutions: